katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 ```

 And schedinit, at least according to go guru, is not called anywhere.
-The output of -gcflags -S also have no reference to this initialization.
+The output of -gcflags -S also has no reference to this initialization.

 Searching inside the **runtime** package: